Personal acts of reconciliation

 - Listen.
 Ask questions.

-- Write the prime minister and your government representatives to implement the TRC's 94 calls
+- Write the prime minister and your government representatives to implement the TRC's 94 Calls to Action

 - Talk to an Elder in the community

 - Join a local reconciliation committee in your community (in Saskatchewan there is a Reconciliation Saskatchewan organization, and it's open to everyone).